18 Everyday Habits That Could Be Ruining Your Skin

 Overusing skin treatments like chemical peels can strip away too many layers of skin, leading to redness, irritation, and sensitivity.
 These treatments are supposed to remove dead skin cells and promote cell turnover.
 However, when used too frequently, they can damage healthy skin and disrupt its natural barrier.
 It’s crucial to follow recommended guidelines and allow ample time between treatments for the skin to recover and maintain its health.

-Tanning in the Sun
+Tanning In The Sun

 Photo Credit: Canva Pro